Poet and debut novelist, Cheryl J. Fish, joins Mary Jane for readings and a workshop

-Writing shows for The Second City was like getting a Ph.D. in writing at gun point.
-Still grateful for the experience and my life.
+Mary Jane says, writing shows for The Second City was like getting a Ph.D. in writing at gun point.
+She's grateful to be alive and grateful for the experience.

 Published and/or Produced Works

 • One-act play, Lakefront Property, Winner of the Ben Franklin Playwright Award.